SoftwarePhil/ml_unsupervised_learning/README.md

-This repo contains two python jupyter notebooks
+This repo contains three python jupyter notebooks

 project3_wine.ipynb - Code to run dimensionality reduction and clustering algorithms for wine dataset project3_adult.ipynb - Code to run dimensionality reduction and clustering algorithms for adult dataset